Passing ... passing ... and then she speaks. |

 Voice

-The first big problem I encountered was how to include "voice" in the quiz.
+A big problem I encountered was how to include "voice" into the quiz.

 The brutal reality is that a masculine voice is often a